huanghonglian/Feature-extraction-of-virus-sequences/README.md

+#Feature-extraction-of-virus-sequences
+a universal algorithm for analyzing virus genome NGS data

 ### Data preparation

 Before starting the project, we need to prepare the sequencing files in fastq format in the path *./data/fastqraw* .
 We also need the reference sequence file and the sample information file in *./public/* .